nekochiiUwU/Anoari-old/README.txt

 gravity, camera and interactions between mobs and player, (Load of saves under development) which are already taken into account by the game (when you come in contact with the slime, it stops moving forward).

+Informations:
-Informations: Lunch file: Execute.cmd
+	Launch file: Execute.cmd
-If you cant launch Execute.cmd you had to insall python and launch DebugPygame.cmd Also  you can launch the gamewith EduPython
+	If you cant launch Execute.cmd you had to insall python with PythonInstall.cmd and launch DebugPygame.cmd to install the needed modules for Python Also  you can launch the game with main.py

 Good game!